rahulkadam/redis-elastic-search-springBoot-demo/README.md

    2. Creeate mapping/document
    3. Search in that document

 Installation:
     We have done this on Pivotal.
     Create 2 service on Pivotal.
-       1. redis
+    1. redis.
-       2. Elastic Search
+    2. Elastic Search.
    Create Spring Boot app which will have dependency of this. you can do it using start.spring.io too.

      login to CF using CLI :
      cf login
      cf push appname -p target/jarFile.jar

-  This work is in progress.. we will add some more things here to make it more efficiant and easy to up and running.
+  This work is in progress. we will add some more things here to make it more efficiant and easy to up and running.